We regularly do lapbooks!

 3. Spend one afternoon cutting out and stapling, folding and assembling each minibook.

-I cut my 2 kids’ copies together to save time.
+- I cut my 2 kids’ copies together to save time.
+This usually takes one afternoon.

-The kiddies can do this for you.
+- Or the kiddies can cut out minibooks for you.
 They need all the cutting practice they can get!

-We listen to audio books while our hands are busy.
+- We listen to a a read aloud or audio books while we are busy snipping and folding.

 (Check out Jimmie’s Collage – where I first saw this idea.)

-I have paper-clipped minibooks together for each chapter, but the paper clips sometimes fall off.
+- I paper-clipped the new minibooks together for each chapter, but the paper clips sometimes fall off.

-So this is why the next step has saved us from time-wasting …
+- So this is why the next step of pasting all the minibooks into the file folder before we start has saved us from lost and muddled minibooks and senseless time-wasting searches.

-5. IMPORTANT Let your children paste all the new minibooks in their file folders.
+5. IMPORTANT – PASTE all the new minibooks in their file folders BEFORE you even start your lapbook!

-The kids do an excellent job placing the minibooks on their own.
-They shift and move the minibooks until they are happy with the arrangement.
+- The kids do an excellent job placing the minibooks on their own.
+They shift and arrange the minibooks until they are happy with the layout.
+A random layout has never been a problem.

-6. Duct tape the side of the lapbook and punch it to store the lapbook in a work file.
+6. Duct tape the side of the lapbook and punch it if you want to store the lapbook in a ring-binder/ work file while you are working on the lapbook.

 7. Now we are ready to start!

-It only takes a moment to glance through the minibook titles to find the current booklet.
+- It only takes a moment to open the lapbook, glance over the minibook titles to find the current booklet.

 There you have it – lapbooks quick and ready!